selfish/worldcup-slack/README.md

 ## Special thanks

 A Huge shout out to http://worldcup.sfg.io/ for the FIFA scraper, which hw was quick to fix after the games started!

+## WARNING

+This was written in a rush the day World Cup in 2018 started.
+This is not good o proper code.
+This project is based on a scraper, and scraping is inherently a messy and brittle procedural process.
+My primary goal was the get something functional.
+Please do not use as an example of good Node.js code!